KevinFlanagan7/PP4-booking-system/README.md

 <br>

-The footer contains two logos which also double as a link back to the home page, one either side of the social media links.
-Like the nav bar the footer is part of the base.html template and is displayes across all pages.
-The social media links are only to the home pages of the pltforms for educational purposes:
+The footer contains two logos which also double as a link back to the home page, one either side of the social media icon links.
+Like the nav bar the footer is part of the base.html template and is displayed across all pages.
+The social media links are only to the home pages of the platforms for educational purposes:

 - Footer